MUSC 650 Research in Music Education

 • Faculty overseeing student projects

 Therefore, the student will complete one Human Subjects Research (HSR) course provided through the CITI Program website.
-After completion, the student will upload a PDF copy of his/her online certification as his/her answer to the question in the Quiz: CITI Certification.
+After completion, the student will upload a PDF copy of his/her online certification as his or her answer to the question in the Quiz: CITI Certification.

-This quiz will cover the Read: CITI Certification Steps document in the assigned module: week.
-This quiz will be open-book/open-notes, contain 1 file upload question, and will have no time limit.
+This quiz will cover the Read: Collaborative Institutional Training Initiative (CITI) Certification Steps document in the assigned Module: Week.
+This quiz will be open-book/open-notes, contain 1 file-upload question, and have no time limit.